- Posted on: 05 Jun, 2024

 The answer to this is ‘yes’ it does, but not by much.
 But then think of the alternatives.
 You could have the windows open but that would increase wind resistance which can add up to 10% to your fuel consumption, especially at speed.
 And don’t forget the extra noise and pollution through that open window.

-You’re air conditioning system can lose up to 15% of it’s coolant every year, so a 3 year old car may have lost almost half it’s coolant seriously impacting on the performance of the system and damaging the components involved.
+You’re air conditioning system can lose up to 15% of its coolant every year, so a 3-year-old car may have lost almost half its coolant seriously impacting the performance of the system and damaging the components involved.
 You should regularly have the air conditioning systems serviced to reduce wear and tear on the components and help avoid potentially big repair bills.
 We offer recharging and servicing.

-As previously mentioned, through non use seals can seize.
-Regular air conditioning system servicing ensures the system is full of coolant, that their are now leaks, the pressure is correct and that the hoses, seals and pipes are all in full working order.
+As previously mentioned, through non-use seals can seize.
+Regular air conditioning system servicing ensures the system is full of coolant, that there are now leaks, the pressure is correct and that the hoses, seals and pipes are all in full working order.

 Aircon FAQs